The Permaculture Association

 My role is to promote permaculture education to the public, to improve access and quality of permaculture education and to work on behalf of the educator members to grow, animate and cohere the Permaculture Educator Network.

-Cath Marsh, Coordinator, Diploma in Applied Permaculture Design
+Catherine Marsh, Diploma in Applied Permaculture Design Coordinator

 I look after the Diploma network - so that's 450+ apprentices, tutors and diploma holders.
-Together with the Diploma Working Group, I organise the Diploma Gathering (usually held every 9 months) which is a great weekend of workshops, tutorials and inspiring accreditations.
-If you've done your Permaculture Design Course and are interested in finding out more about the Diploma in Applied Permaculture Design, please drop me a line.
+Together with the Diploma Working Group, I organise the Diploma Gathering (usually held every March) which is a great weekend of workshops, tutorials and inspiring accreditations.
+If you've completed your Permaculture Design Course and are interested in finding out more about the Diploma in Applied Permaculture Design, please drop me a line.

 Lusi Alderslowe, Children in Permaculture Coordinator